Not sure what a smartphone mobile phone operating system is? Maybe you just need a refresher?

 Modern smartphones are closer to handheld computers that enable us to send emails, play games, watch the news and make video calls to loved ones.
 And much more besides.

-Operating systems are the software that run our desktop computers and laptops and manage their resources and memory when they're being used for multi-tasking.
+Operating systems, also known as mobile OS, are the software that run our desktop computers and laptops and manage their resources and memory when they're being used for multi-tasking.

 But for some time now, smartphones have used operating systems too and it's this development that has brought advanced functions to mobiles that were previously only available on our computers.